UrbsLab/STREAMLINE/docs/source/about.md

 levels of problem/data complexity.

 ***
-## What were our goals in developing STREAMLINE?
-The goal of STREAMLINE is to provide an easy and transparent framework to learn predictive associations from tabular data.
-The design of this pipeline is meant to not only pick a best performing algorithm/model for a given dataset, but to leverage the different algorithm perspectives (i.e. biases, strengths, and weaknesses) to gain a broader understanding of the associations in that data.

-The overall development of this pipeline focused on:
-   1. Automation and ease of use
-   2. Avoiding and detecting common sources of bias
-   3. Optimizing modeling performance
-   4. Ensuring reproducibility (see STREAMLINE parameter settings)
-   5. Capturing complex associations in data (e.g. feature interactions)
-   6. Enhancing interpretability of output
-   7. Run mode flexibility
-   8. More advanced users can easily add their own scikit-learn compatible modeling algorithms to STREAMLINE

-***
 ## What does STREAMLINE automate?
-Currently, STREAMLINE automates the following aspects of analysis (see schematic below):
+Currently, STREAMLINE automates the following aspects of a machine learning analysis pipeline (see [schematic](index.rst)):
-   1. Exploratory analysis
+   1. Exploratory analysis (on the initial and processed dataset)
-   2. Data processing (basic cleaning, CV partitioning, scaling, imputation)
+   2. Data processing
+      * Basic data cleaning: instances with no outcome, features users want to ignore, features and instances with high missingness (i.e. # of missing values), and one of each pair of highly correlated features.
+      * Basic feature engineering: add/encode missingness features and apply one-hot encoding to categorical features.
+      * CV partitioning
+      * Missing value imputation
+      * Scaling of features (using standard scalar)
-   3. Feature processing
+   4. Feature processing
       * Filter-based feature importance estimation (Mutual information & MultiSURF)
       * Feature selection (using a 'collective', i.e. multi-algorithm approach)
-   4. Modeling with 'Optuna' hyperparameter optimization using up to 15 implemented ML algorithms (see below)
+   4. Modeling with 'Optuna' hyperparameter optimization using the 16 implemented ML algorithms (see below)
-   5. Testing data evaluations using 15 classification metrics and model feature importance estimation
+   5. Evaluation of all modeles on respective testing datasets using 16 classification metrics and model feature importance estimation
    6. Generates and organizes all results and other outputs including:
       * Tables (Model evaluations, runtimes, selected hyperparameters, etc.)
       * Publication-ready plots/figures & model visualizations